 Although the Groundwater Protection Program, the Water Resources Restoration Program, and other projects have differing technical objectives and responsibilities, considerable efforts are made to maintain consistency in groundwater monitoring activities at the Y-12 Complex.
 Communication among the programs has been crucial in eliminating any redundancies in monitoring activities.
 In addition, communication and mutual cooperation provided for more consistent and efficient data collection, evaluation, and overall quality.
-All groundwater monitoring data obtained by all programs are evaluated to provide comprehensive reporting by the Groundwater Protection Program.
+All groundwater monitoring data obtained by all programs are evaluated to provide a comprehensive view of groundwater quality at the Y-12 Complex.